Toucaan/toucaan.docs/docs/configuration.md

 # Configuration

-One of the important ways Toucaan is different from other css frameworks is that it **does not use a typical link**…
+One of the several ways Toucaan is different from other traditional css frameworks is that it **does not use a typical link**…

 > `<link href="path/to/stylesheet.css" rel="stylesheet"/>`

-…**tag to connect to your app's HTML with the stylesheet**.
+…**tag to connect stylesheets to your app's HTML**.
 Toucaan uses a **css router** instead.

 :::info CSS @imports